zaphosting/docs/docs/7d2d_becomeadmin.md

 ---
 id: 7d2d_becomeadmin
-title: How to become an admin for 7 Days to Die - Gameserver from ZAP-Hosting
+title: How to become an admin for 7 Days to Die
 description: How to become an admin for 7 Days to Die game servers - ZAP-Hosting.com documentations
 sidebar_label: Become Admin